Adderall XR Capsules

 What are the precautions when taking amphetamine, dextroamphetamine mixed salts (Adderall XR)?

-Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or to sympathomimetic drugs (such as epinephrine, pseudoephedrine); or if you have any other allergies.
+Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or to other sympathomimetic drugs (such as lisdexamfetamine); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood circulation problems (such as Raynaud's disease), certain mental/mood conditions (such as agitation, psychosis), personal/family history of mental/mood disorders (such as bipolar disorder, depression, psychotic disorder, suicidal thoughts), heart problems (including irregular heartbeat/rhythm, coronary artery disease, heart failure, cardiomyopathy,...